DaniTheHack3r/eJPT-certification/information_gathering/01_passive_information_gathering/07_google_dorks.md

 - intitle:<pattern> => shows results including a specified pattern in the site title.
 - filetype:<file-extension> => shows results including files indexed by google with the matching extension, combined with other filters you could get different files from specified websites or in combination with search queries.

-Note: There is a misconfiguration/vulnerability called directory listing in web servers, this could allow someone to read files from a web server by using the operator intitle:index of in a google search.
+**Note**: There is a misconfiguration/vulnerability called directory listing in web servers, this could allow someone to read files from a web server by using the operator intitle:index of in a google search.

 - cache:<site-domain> => shows a google web cache page with the specified domain.
 Alternatively we could use the waybackmachine portal to perform this sort of look up.